 The Southside Wastewater Treatment Plant (SSWWTP), located at West 51st Street and the Arkansas River, also has a treatment capacity of 42 mgd.
 Since the comprehensive study, the SSWWTP has completed a \$12 million improvement program to address UV Disinfection and Anaerobic Digester repairs and a \$7.1M program to install odor control improvements.
 The Southside Biosolids Master Plan identified needed rehabilitation or replacement of the solids handling process.
-The Sludge Dewatering Alternative project will evaluate solids dewatering alternatives to handle future demand.
+The Sludge Dewatering Alternative project evaluated solids dewatering alternatives to handle future demand.
+New facilities are under construction.
 Sanitary sewer rehabilitation continues in the south slope basin to identify and fix numerous overflow problems in this basin.